 Calories are the fuel that gives us energy which keeps our bodies functioning.
 We can go a couple of weeks without food but it sure wouldn't be fun.

 There are plenty of options but it's best to choose foods that need no preparation - no cooking, no mixing, not even dishes or utensils.
 Try to aim for 2,000 calories per person (adults) per day and approximately 1,200 for small children.

 Freeze dried foods are easy - just mix some warm water (or cold works too - although a main course meal may not be as tasty cold) to rehydrate and then eat it.
 The individual pouches do take up some room in the pack, but are perfect because of their storage length, light weight, and fast prep.
 Make sure you include a spoon or fork (or spork) for any foods you pack.

-Emergency Essentials has a large variety of pouches that are perfect for an emergency pack.
+Emergency Essentials and Valley Food Storage both have a large variety of pouches that are perfect for an emergency pack.
 They include vegetables, fruits, main courses, breakfast foods, and drinks.
 Each pouch has from 8 to 12 servings in each.
 So three or four pouches, one breakfast, one main course, one fruit and, one vegetable, would last one person more than three days.